EspressoSystems/cape/README.md

 ## Obtaining the source code

-    git clone git@gitlab.com:translucence/cap-on-ethereum/cape
+    git clone git@github.com:SpectrumXYZ/cape.git

 ## Dependencies

-This project has a lot of dependencies the only tested installation method is via the [nix](https://nixos.org) package manager.
+This project has a lot of dependencies.
+The only tested installation method is via the [nix](https://nixos.org) package manager.

 You also need access to the following git repos